PelionIoT/mbed-cloud-sdk-python/CONTRIBUTING.md

   and be sure to mention the issue if contributing a bug fix.
 - Push to your fork.
 - Submit a pull request.

+We will review your proposal, give you feedback and merge your changes if we feel your contribution is generally useful and meets our quality criteria.

 For us to accept your code contributions, we will need you to agree to our [Mbed Contributor Agreement](http://developer.mbed.org/contributor_agreement/) to give